-Marking a signal as a test point has no impact on signal logging
+Marking a signal as a test point has no impact on signal logging that uses

 Dataset logging format.
-For information
+For information about logging

-about logging signals, see Export Signal Data Using Signal Logging.
+signals, see Export Signal Data Using Signal Logging.

 Use one of the following ways to designate a signal as a test point: